 Our vision is to bring the school together as one tribe and ensure that the potential of the representative body is felt positively in the School Community as a whole.

-Student Government will encourage scholarship, citizenship, and personal growth by sponsoring a variety of projects in both the school and community.
+Student Government will encourage scholarship, citizenship, and personal growth by sponsoring a variety of projects in both the school and the community.

 - Legislative: Composed of the Inter-Organizational Council (IOC) Representatives and various student representatives.